junebee66/GEO3-App/README.md

 ## **🛑Challenges & Struggles**
 **1. Scan and transfer Object**</br>
+trying to sync up all the obj across the platform has been quite complicated because the the project is set up with multiple struct hierarchy.
+Professor John Henry helped me figured it out how to pass it from the scan to view model struct.

 **2. Complie texture with mld and mtl texture**</br>
+This is where I spent the most time.
+Once I was able to pass the 3d model to viewing port, I realized the model doesn't have a texture.
+At first I thought it is because I didn't assign texture to it but later figure out that textue files are pretty messy

 **3. swift doesn't read pooint cloud files**</br>